-Venezuela has publically stated its intent to develop the Brisas Project and contiguous areas and has engaged a major Chinese corporation for initial studies related to the development and eventual construction of the Brisas or Brisas-Cristinas mine as a large gold-copper complex.
-To that end, Gold Reserve continues to concentrate its efforts on finding a joint solution that would allow the mine, with the assistance of the Chinese corporation, to be developed for the benefit of Venezuela, with proper compensation for the Company's stakeholders.
+Venezuela has publically stated its intent to develop the Brisas Project and contiguous areas and has reportedly engaged a major Chinese corporation for initial studies related to the development and eventual construction of the Brisas or Brisas-Cristinas mine as a large gold-copper complex.
+To that end, Gold Reserve continues to concentrate its efforts on finding a joint solution that would include the transfer of the extensive technical data related to the development of the Brisas Project that was compiled by the Company allowing the project, with the assistance of the Chinese corporation, to be developed on an accelerated basis for the benefit of Venezuela, with proper compensation for the Company's stakeholders.
 Regardless of whether there is a settlement or an arbitral award, management is committed to see this process through to its logical conclusion.